 For almost 200 years, sheep roamed West Head, keeping much of the grass under control.
 Families burned their fields in spring and left them until the next year.
 Those without sheep and who did not want to burn, got my Dad and brother, Edsel, to cut their pastures with a well-used scythe from a previous generation and Dad kept the hay for his sheep.

 And then one day everything changed.
-An obnoxious sound filled the air.
-The noisy, pollution-spewing lawnmower replaced the rhythmic, gentle swish of the scythe.
+An unfamiliar sound filled the air.
+Whatever could it be?
+The obnoxious, pollution-spewing lawnmower replaced the rhythmic, gentle swish of the scythe.

-An uncle gave us his old lawnmower.
-Dad was too busy fishing and farming to cut the grass and somehow the job fell to me.
+Uncle Aubrey gave us his old lawnmower, but Dad was too busy fishing and farming to cut the grass.
+Somehow the job fell to me.
 Dad may have bribed me with $1.00, enough money for chips, a chocolate bar and a pop.

 The most difficult part was starting the relic with a ripcord.
 I wrapped the cord around and around and then yanked it as hard as I could, praying it would start on the first pull.
 Holy cow!
 At summer’s end, I had impressive muscles in my right arm!